davinerd/dhis2-tools-dab/README.md

   - configure services output to journal (journald)
   - configure DHIS2, tomcat, proxy, database and all containers to log to journal
   - configure all containers to ship logs remotely to the journal logger container
   - ship the logs outside the journal logger container.
-Supported backeds are (for now): host filesystem and S3 providers (aws, gcp, contabo, linode, digitalocean)
+Supported backends are (for now): host filesystem and S3 providers (aws, gcp, contabo, linode, digitalocean)
 - container type `siem_es`
   - setup a SIEM based on Elasticsearch
   - configure all containers to extract logs from journald and send them to elasticsearch via filebeat